terracenter/gentoo_install/README.md

 ### Configuring the USE variable

 As we said, [USE flags](https://wiki.gentoo.org/wiki/USE_flag) are a core feature of Gentoo.
-A good understanding of how to deal with them is needed to have a customized and healthy Gentoo system.
+Therefore, a good understanding of how to deal with them is needed to have a customized and healthy Gentoo system.

 The USE variables can be defined `system-wide` or `per package` domain.
 You can read more info here:

 - System-wide in [/etc/portage/make.conf](https://wiki.gentoo.org/wiki//etc/portage/make.conf#USE)
 - Per package in [/etc/portage/package.use](https://wiki.gentoo.org/wiki//etc/portage/package.use)

-We can see the list of USE flags that are currently set up in our system by running:
+We can see the list of USE flags that are set up in our system by running:

 ```shell
 emerge --info | grep ^USE
 ```

-Don't get scared by the list, you will most probably increase this once we finish with this section.
+Don't get scared by the list.
+You will most probably increase this once we finish with this section.

 We can find a description of all USE flags in `less /var/db/repos/gentoo/profiles/use.desc`.